XinFinOrg/Developer-Resource/docs/dapp/infactor.io/conduct-a-poc.md

 This will start a Masternode and connect to a XinFin Testnet.

 You should be able to see your node listed on this page: [http://Xinfin.Network](http://xinfin.network) \(Make sure, you are connected to XinFin Testnet.
-If not, switch to Tesnet on top right corner.\)
+If not, switch to Testnet on top right corner.\)

 Your coinbase address can be found in xdcchain/coinbase.txt file.